 (a) The number of animals that can be carried is limited per flight and per Passenger.

-(b) In accordance with the regulations in force, the carriage of certain categories of animals is prohibited.
-Information relating to these categories is available on request from the Carrier and its Authorized Agents and on the SAS Website.
+(b) In accordance with the regulations in force, the Carriage of certain categories of animals is prohibited.
+Information relating to these categories is available on request from the Carrier and its Authorized Agents and on our Website.

 (c) Passengers must be able to provide all valid documents relating to their animal, required by the authorities in the departure, arrival or transit country, including in particular passports, health and vaccination certificates and entry or transit permits.
 The Carrier will not agree to carry animals that do not have the requisite documents.

 (d) Depending on the destination, the Carriage of animals can be subject to conditions, in particular age, weight, health checks, which the Passenger may obtain from the Carrier.